taehyounpark/queryosity/docs/features/aggregation/aggregation.md

 ## Create

-Aggregations are defined analogous as for custom column definitions, i.e. by providing its concrete type+constructor arguments:
+Aggregations are defined analogous as for custom column definitions, i.e. by providing its concrete type and constructor arguments:
 ```cpp
 auto hist = df.agg<Histogram<float>>(LinearAxis(100,0,100));
 ```

 ## Fill